 Delaware Nursing Programs and Degrees Guide

 Finding the best nursing program for your educational and career goals can be a daunting process.
 The following guide will provide you with essential information on the undergraduate and graduate nursing programs offered in the state of Delaware.
 Delaware’s colleges and universities afford students the opportunity to specialize in such areas as clinical nurse specialist, family nurse practitioner, neonatal nurse practitioner, or health services administration.
-Online universities, such as Kaplan University, allow students to earn a bachelor’s or a master’s degree in a flexible and convenient way.
+Online nursing programs allow students to earn a bachelor’s or a master’s degree in a flexible and convenient way.
 The University of Delaware also features hybrid programs leading to a Doctor of Nursing Practice (DNP).

-- 4 colleges and universities offer an associate’s degree in nursing.
+- 1 college offers an associate’s degree in nursing.

 - 4 colleges and universities offer a bachelor’s degree in nursing.

-Continue reading below where you will find profiles on several undergraduate and graduate nursing programs in Delaware.
+Continue reading below where you will find more information about the undergraduate and graduate nursing programs in Delaware.

 Delaware State University’s Bachelor of Science in Nursing (BSN) program, which combines general college coursework with nursing courses, generally takes four years to complete.
 In addition to math, science, and English requirements, nursing majors will complete a full menu of nursing core and elective courses such as community health, maternal newborn, issues and leadership, health assessment, and psych and mental health.
 Students are encouraged to become involved with the campus chapter of the Student Nurses Association.
 Graduates of the program are then eligible to sit for the National Council Licensure Examination (NCLEX) and to become registered nurses.